joshbrew/MagicWorker/README.md

 Example:
 ```
-//There is a lot of out of context code in here, it's ripped from the multithreaded applet in Brains@Play, for context.
+//There is a lot of out of context code here, it's ripped from the multithreaded applet in Brains@Play, for context.
 // We'll add a standalone example here soon with proper context/demonstration for all of this.

         //add the worker manager if it's not on window